Yard Sale Signage: Make it Easier for Treasure Hunters!

 The funny thing is that now people sometimes don’t put up signs at all.
 We should point out that not everyone has a smart phone or tablet and not everyone knows about the app.
 AND, not everyone can read their tablet, or especially their phone while driving!
 It really slows things down to have to pull over and figure where you are and where the next sale is.
 It is still great to have signs to follow.

 It is great that neighborhood associations have started coordinating yard sale dates so that entire neighborhoods can participate if they want.
 This keeps the number of independent yard sales down, we suppose, and that residents are less disturbed by extra traffic at other times.
 The grouping of yard sales is also great for the buyer because we can get to a lot more yard sales at once.
 Traffic jams are a problem sometimes but we fall back on our policy of not allowing ourselves to be blocked in even if we have to hoof it a little further.
-Neighborhood yard sales allow us to walk to several yard sales at once.
+Neighborhood yard sales allow us to park once and walk to several yard sales before moving down the block.

 All this yard sale-ing has netted a great assortment of “stuff” create with.
 The only problem is that we are really going to have to have a yard sale of our own someday…..